Washington DC Police Scanner: Democracy Behind Closed Doors

 The public and journalists could not monitor events in real-time due to encryption.

-Communications were "chaotic, sporadic, and, according to many front-line officers, non-existent."
-Two incident commanders responsible for relaying information to front-line officers were forced to engage with rioters, making it impossible to relay orders.
+Communications were described as "chaotic, sporadic, and, according to many front-line officers, non-existent."
+Two incident commanders responsible for relaying orders to front-line officers were pulled into direct confrontations with rioters, making it impossible to do their jobs.

-The devastating irony: Encryption was supposed to protect officers.
-On January 6, it contributed to a communications collapse that left officers isolated and unsupported while the public remained in the dark about the unfolding constitutional crisis.
+Encryption was supposed to protect officers.
+On January 6, it contributed to a communications collapse that left officers isolated while the public had no way to understand what was unfolding.

-Washington DC is home to the nation's most concentrated press corps.
-The Washington Post, New York Times DC bureau, Associated Press, Reuters, and every major network have journalists in the capital.
-All of them lost scanner access in 2011.
+DC has the country's most concentrated press corps.
+The Washington Post, New York Times, AP, Reuters, and every major network bureau lost scanner access in 2011.

 - Real-time awareness of breaking incidents